 - 9.4.1.
 The Project Report/Dissertation shall be submitted as per the guidelines laid down by the University. - 9.4.2.
 The Project Work/Dissertation shall carry a maximum of 100 marks. - 9.4.3.
-CIA for Project will consist of a Review of literature survey, experimentation/field work, attendance etc.
+CIA for Project will consist of a Review of literature survey, experimentation/field work, attendance etc. - 9.4.4.

-- 9.4.4.
 The Project Report evaluation and viva-voce will be conducted by a committee constituted by the Head of the Department. - 9.4.5.
-The Project Evaluation Committee will comprise the Head of the Department, Project Supervisor, and a senior faculty. - 9.4.6.
+The Project Evaluation Committee will comprise the Head of the Department, Project Supervisor, and a senior faculty.

+9.4.6.
 The marks shall be distributed as follows:

-ernal Assessment Marks) End Semester Examination (75 Marks) Review-I 10 Review-II: 15 Project / Dissertation Evaluation Viva-voce 50 25
+Continuous Inte (25 N rnal Assessment Iarks) End Semester Exam nination (75 Marks) Review-I 10 Review-II: 15 Project / Dissertation Evaluation Viva-voce 50 25